VenKamikaze/BitRiot/README.md

 Steps shown above:

-1. Clone the libRocket repository
+1. Clone the RmlUI repository
-2. Build the libRocket libraries
+2. Build the RmlUI libraries
 3. Clone the BitRiot repository
 4. Change into the target directory inside your cloned BitRiot repository
 5. Generate a Makefile with CMake